Derandex/ope/README.md

-# Gators "fork" of dudes selenium-web-bot
+# Gators "fork" of a selenium-web-bot

 A script that enters data from an excel file into a website.